qnts/jwt_provider2/docs/middleware.md

 >
 > *(from Laravel middleware documentation)*

-Okay, this is not laravel, but we had the idea of them and created own own middleware mechanism into this module.
+Okay, this is not laravel, but we had the idea of them and created our own middleware mechanism into this module.

 ![](concept.png?raw=true)